rks101/eglinux/README.md

 ## Windowing System for GUI

 X11 or X is a Window System for Unix/Linux distributions.
-While Linux came essentially as a kernel in 1991, for graphics or GUI on servers/desktops, X developed at MIT in the 80s remains the default choice.
+While Linux came essentially as a kernel in 1991, it remained a terminal-based OS for time, for graphics or GUI on servers/desktops, X developed at MIT in the 80s remains the default choice.
 The last updated protocol version 11 of X gives it the name X11.
-Due to missing encryption between client and X server, Wayland has appeared as an alternative (default on Ubuntu 22.04 LTS).
+Due to missing encryption between client and X server, [Wayland](https://wayland.freedesktop.org/architecture.html) has appeared as an alternative window system (default on Ubuntu 22.04 LTS).
 Here is a [nice reading on X11](https://www.baeldung.com/linux/x11).

+**Switching between X11 and Wayland**
-The Zoom app has an interesting bug for screen sharing in Linux systems (desktop/laptop image) using the default Wayland windowing system.
+The Zoom app has an interesting bug for screen sharing in Linux systems (desktop/laptop) using the default Wayland windowing system.
 Only Whiteboard sharing is enabled, and there is no option to share desktop/laptop screens.
-It appears Zoom has decided not to fix this bug.
+It appears Zoom may have decided not to fix this bug.

 To enable screen sharing on Linux Desktop/Laptop with Zoom, disable Wayland in the Graphical Display Manager (GDM) config and switch to Xorg/X11 windowing system.